danw8989/pr-summary/README.md

 - **Infrastructure**: DevOps and infrastructure changes with deployment considerations

 These templates are based on [industry best practices for GitHub pull request templates](https://axolo.co/blog/p/part-3-github-pull-request-template) and provide structured guidance for different types of changes.

+### Custom Templates

+Create your own templates tailored to your team's specific needs:

+1. **Create New Template**: Click "Create New Template" in the Custom Templates section
+2. **Template Editor**: Use the built-in markdown editor with guided instructions
+3. **Edit Templates**: Click any existing custom template to edit or delete it
+4. **Team-Specific**: Perfect for organization-specific workflows, compliance requirements, or specialized processes

+**Example Custom Template Use Cases:**

+- QA-focused templates requiring specific testing scenarios
+- Security review templates for sensitive changes
+- Compliance templates for regulated industries
+- Team-specific formatting and information requirements

+Custom templates integrate seamlessly with the existing workflow and appear alongside built-in templates in the template selector.

 ## Troubleshooting